 Luckily, it usually only lasts 24-48 hours, but when you have it, there's no doubt in your mind (or stomach) that you are quite sick.

 In its purest form, food poisoning is just eating contaminated food.
-If you make a pattern of eating contaminated food, you will have more than just food poisoning - your health will continually spiral downward until you stop eating unhealthy food.
+If you make a pattern of eating contaminated food, you will have more than just food poisoning - your health will continually spiral downward until you stop eating the bad food.

 The same is true for chickens.